bio-tools/biotoolsDocs/curators_guide.rst

 Please provide comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_

-bio.tools includes all types of *bioinformatics tools* - application software with well-defined data processing functions (inputs, outputs and operations).  bio.tools includes simple tools with one or a few closely related functions, and complex, multimodal tools with many functions.
+bio.tools includes all types of *bioinformatics tools* - application software with well-defined data processing functions (inputs, outputs and operations).
+This ranges from simple tools with a single primary function performing one or two closely related operatons, to complex, multimodal tools with many functions.
 Tools may be available for immediate use as online services, or in a form which a user can download, install, configure and run themselves.

 Each bio.tools entry describes a discrete, but possibly complex software entity.
 The `types of tools <https://github.com/bio-tools/biotoolsSchemaDocs/blob/master/information_requirement.rst#tool-types>`_ defined in the `biotoolsSchema <https://github.com/bio-tools/biotoolsschema>`_ define the technical scope of the registry, *i.e.* the types of software that may be included.

 The guidelines below are organised as follows: